mattermost/mattermost-developer-documentation/site/content/contribute/desktop/packaging-and-releasing.md

 ---
-title: "Packaging and Releasing"
+title: "Package and release"
-heading: "Packaging and Releasing the Desktop App"
+heading: "Package and release the desktop app"
-description: "Learn how to build, package and release the Desktop App"
+description: "Learn how to build, package and release the desktop app"
 date: 2019-01-22T00:00:00-05:00
 weight: 4
 ---

-## Building
+## Build

 You can build the Desktop App by running the following command: